EventStore/documentation/docs/cloud/ops/README.md

 The ability to do an online resizing of cluster nodes is part of our future roadmap.
 Until that point, if you need to resize the nodes, you should perform a [backup](#manual-backup) and [restore](#restore-from-backup) to a new cluster.
 You can choose a larger or smaller node size, as well as a different cluster topology.
 You can then switch your applications over to the connection string for the new cluster.

 ::: warning
-This is on offline process and any new events appended to the database between the backup and restore will be lost.
-If you want to perform an online resize then the [replicator](replicator.eventstore.org) can used to keep two databases in sync.
-But does have [limitations](https://replicator.eventstore.org/docs/limitations/)
+Using backup-restore for changing the cluster size should typically be done when all the write loads are turned off.
+Any new events appended to the database between the backup and restore will be lost.
+If you want to perform an online resize, then the [replicator](https://replicator.eventstore.org) can be used to keep two databases in sync.
+Please ensure you understand the [limitations](https://replicator.eventstore.org/docs/limitations/) of the replication tool.
 :::

 ## Upgrading EventStoreDB version